-This tutorial for an egg carton flower garland is super easy.
+This tutorial for egg carton flowers is super easy.
 You do have to save as many cartons as you need for your string of lights.
-In may case, I used a 70 bulb string of lights, which more than filled our large mantel.
+In my case, I used a 70 bulb string of lights, which more than filled our large mantel.
 That meant having six egg cartons to save.

 We do eat a lot of eggs but if you don't perhaps you know someone who would gladly give your their cartons.

 This is an example of the type of egg carton that was used for this project.
 I'm not sure if the styrofoam egg cartons would work with this project.
 Mostly because I would think that they would be hard to paint, and I like the rustic look of the cardboard.

 To start, cut out all of the individual egg cups.

 Next, cut a V shape at each of the four corners.

 It's already starting to look like a flower.

 All you need to do now is round off the pointed edges to create rounded petals.